Migraine: Aura phase

-Visual disturbances often consist of a scintillating scotoma (an area of partial alteration in the field of vision, which flickers and may interfere with a person's ability to read or drive).
-These typically start near the center of vision and then spread out to the sides with zigzagging lines, which have been described as looking like fortifications or walls of a castle.
-Usually, the lines are in black and white, but some people also see colored lines.
-Some people lose part of their field of vision known as hemianopsia while others experience blurring.
+Visual disturbances often consist of a scintillating scotoma or flickering in someone's field of vision that may interfere with their ability to read or drive.
+This typically starts near the center of vision and then spreads out to the sides with jagged or zigzagging lines.
+Lines are usually black and white, but may also appear colored.
+Some people lose part of their field of vision, while others experience blurring.

-Sensory auras are the second most common type; they occur in 30–40% of people with auras.
-Often, a feeling of pins-and-needles begins on one side in the hand and arm and spreads to the nose–mouth area on the same side.
-Numbness usually occurs after the tingling has passed with a loss of position sense.
+Sensory auras are the second most common type of aura; they occur in 30–40% of people with auras.
+A feeling of pins-and-needles may begin on one side in the hand and arm and spread to the nose and mouth area on the same side.
+Numbness usually occurs after the tingling has passed, with a loss of position sense.
 Other symptoms of the aura phase can include speech or language disturbances, world spinning, and, less commonly, motor problems.
-Motor symptoms indicate that this is a hemiplegic migraine, and weakness often lasts longer than one hour unlike other auras.
-Auditory hallucinations or delusions have also been described.
+Motor symptoms indicate a hemiplegic migraine, and weakness often lasts longer than one hour unlike other auras.